maemreyo/teaching/ielts/vocabulary/boost-your-vocabulary/cam18/test-2/passage-3.md

 ---

-#### **VIDEO 4: The Enduring Legacy (19 words)**
+#### **VIDEO 4: The Enduring Legacy (14 words)**

 **Video Script Prompt**

 **Objective:**
-"To explore the practical engineering solutions in Leonardo's design and show how his forward-thinking ideas were eventually applied, cementing his legacy in modern urban planning."
+"To tell the story of how Leonardo's 'lost' ideas were eventually 'spread to the world,' finally being applied hundreds of years later and proving his genius."

 **Target Vocabulary:**
 "This final video covers the engineering details and their lasting impact."